kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 #### Multi-Objective Optimization Enhancements

 Future research could expand the multi-objective framework to include additional objectives beyond cost and user preferences, such as carbon emissions, grid support services, and resilience metrics.
-This would enable more comprehensive optimization that aligns with broader sustainability goals.
+This would enable optimization that aligns with broader sustainability goals.

 Pareto optimization approaches that explicitly characterize the trade-offs between different objectives would provide valuable insights for users and policymakers.